Bozeman Urology Services

 hyperplasia), erectile dysfunction and infertility.
 Urologists also perform

-procedures for permanent sterilization through vasectomy.
+procedures for permanent sterilization through a vasectomy.

 They also treat urinary frequency, urinary incontinence, hematuria (bloody